-Devices running Android 5.0 and later must pass the Camera API1 CTS, Camera API2 CTS, and CTS Verifier camera tests.
+Devices running Android 5.0 and higher must pass the Camera API1 CTS, Camera API2 CTS, and CTS Verifier camera tests.

-Devices that do not feature a Camera HAL3.2 implementation and are not
+Devices that don't feature a Camera HAL3.2 implementation and aren't

 capable of supporting the full Camera API2 interfaces must still pass the Camera

 API2 CTS tests.
-However, the device will be running in Camera API2
+However, the device runs in Camera API2